 This guide is intended to show you everything needed to get your podcast up and running…all the technical stuff.
 This guide assumes that you have a name, topic, and format for your podcast and are ready to start recording.
-If you'd like to brainstorm the topic, name, or format of your podcast – or get help with the technical set up of your podcast – contact me for a consultation.

 - What equipment and software should I use to record and edit my episodes?
 [RECORD & EDIT]